mariocuomo/Unity-Tutorial/README.md

-s# Unity tutorial
+# Unity tutorial

-In this section are available a lot of example of projects using Unity editor.
+In this section are available a lot of examples of projects using Unity editor.
 All the tutorial are divided in different folders.
 It's enough download the .unitypackage and upload it in your Unity project.
 (Assets -> Import Package)